How to Get an Annulment in Kentucky

-You must have a legal "ground" (reason) for your marriage to be annulled in Kentucky.
-Generally, your marriage may be annulled if any of the following circumstances was present at the time of the marriage:
+You must have a "ground" (legal reason) to get an annulment in Kentucky.
+You might be able to annul your marriage if any of the following were true at the time of the marriage:

-• one spouse was unable to consent to the marriage
+• one spouse couldn't consent to the marriage (due to, for example, mental incapacity or serious intoxication)

-• one spouse was forced into the marriage
+• one spouse was forced or threatened into the marriage

-• one spouse defrauded the other spouse about something essential to the marriage
+• one spouse lied to the other about something essential to the marriage (fraud)

-• the couple is more closely related than second cousin (incest)
+• the couple is more closely related than second cousins (incest)

 • one spouse was already married at the time of the second marriage (bigamy), or